 How to Make Reservations to the Fashion Show

 After you decide you want to go, you’ll need to confirm that there is a fashion show happening during the Friday (or Saturday) that you are visiting and then make a reservation.

 There used to be a number of ways to book tickets, but now almost all booking are taken online.
-You can book tickets here or use this online booking system, both offer the same tickets at the same prices.
+The most simple way is to book your tickets online here.
 You simply choose your date, number of tickets, and purchase them online.

 After your purchase, you should receive a confirmation email with your ticket that you will want to print it off or have it on your phone to show to gain entry at the show.
 You’ll need the ticket and your ID to get into the show.